-Variable loading happens prior to the Delete (and Add) phases.
+Variable loading happens prior to Delete (and Add) phases.
 Unless LegacyOverwrite is enabled, it will not overwrite any existing variable.
 Variables allowed to be set must be specified in LegacySchema.
 Third-party scripts may be used to create nvram.plist file.
 An example of such script can be found in Utilities.
-The use of third-party scripts may require ExposeSensitiveData set to 0x3 to provide boot-path variable with the OpenCore EFI partition UUID.
+The use of third-party scripts may require ExposeSensitiveData set to 0x3 to provide boot-path variable with OpenCore EFI partition UUID.

-Warning: This feature can be dangerous, as it passes unprotected data to firmware variable services.
-Only use when no hardware NVRAM implementation is provided by the firmware or when the NVRAM implementation is incompatible.
+Warning: This feature is very dangerous as it passes unprotected data to firmware variable services.
+Use it only when no hardware NVRAM implementation is provided by the firmware or it is incompatible.